frappe/frappe_docs/frappe_docs/www/docs/user/en/api/controls.md

 	options: 'Javascript' // JS, HTML, CSS, Markdown, SCSS, JSON,
 	// wrap code
 	wrap: true,
-	// max-height of the editor would depend on the number of lines of code if this is set
+	// changing `max_lines` will set the max-height of the editor
 	max_lines: 10,
 	// min-height of the editor would depend on the number of lines of code if this is set
 	min_lines: 5